DasParijat/RingtailDE-Website/README.md

 # RingtailDE-Website
-This website built with Angular holds info related to my game, Ringtail Definitive Edition
+This website built with Angular holds info related to my game, Ringtail Definitive Edition.
+Of note that the code for the game itself is under a seperate, private, repo, built using Godot.

 dasparijat.github.io/RingtailDE-Website/